cblearn/cblearn/paper/supplementary.md

 ## How does `cblearn` compare to other implementations?

-In a small comparison, our implementations were $50-100\%$ faster with approximately the same accuracy as reference implementations (\autoref{fig:performance-per-algorithm_library}).
+In a small comparison, our implementations run multiple times faster with approximately the same accuracy as reference implementations (\autoref{fig:performance-per-algorithm_library}).
-We compared our CPU implementations of *SOE*, *STE* and *tSTE* with the corresponding reference implementations in R , `loe` [@terada_local_2014], and *MATLAB* [@van_der_maaten_stochastic_2012].
-Additionally, the latter offers an *CKL* implementation to compare with.
+We compared our CPU implementations of *SOE* the corresponding reference implementations in R , `loe` [@terada_local_2014], and our implementation of *CKL*, *GNMDS*, *STE*, *tSTE* with the *MATLAB* of @van_der_maaten_stochastic_2012.
-Please note that despite our care, runtime comparisons of different interpreters offer room for some confounding effects.
-The results shown should nevertheless indicate a trend.
+This comparison is not exhaustive, but it shows that our implementations are competitive with the reference implementations in terms of accuracy and runtime.
+Of course, we cannot separate the factors of algorithm implementation and runtime environment.

 ![\label{fig:deltaerror-per-algorithm_library}](./images/deltaerror-per-algorithm_library.pdf){width=45%}
 ![\label{fig:deltatime-per-algorithm_library}](images/deltatime-per-algorithm_library.pdf){width=45%}
 \begin{figure}[!ht]
-    \caption{The triplet error and runtime improvement per estimator.
-Improvement is calculated against the average performance per dataset of all estimators in the plot.}
+    \caption{The triplet error and runtime per estimator and dataset, relative to the mean error and the fastest run.
+Thin lines show runs on the different datasets; the thick lines indicate the respective median.
+The triplet error is broadly similar for all implementations, but *cblearn* is many times faster for all algorithms.}
     \label{fig:performance-per-algorithm_library}
 \end{figure}